-Richard S. Goldsmith Fellows Research Grant
+Richard S. Goldsmith Graduate Fellows Research Grant

-Richard S. Goldsmith Prize
+Richard S. Goldsmith Writing Prize in Conflict Resolution

 The Goldsmith Award for Student Writing in Dispute Resolution is named for Judge Richard S. Goldsmith, former chief magistrate of the U.S. District Court for the Northern District of California.
 Judge Goldsmith was an early and important advocate for alternative methods of solving disputes.
 The competition is open to undergraduate and graduate students university-wide.
 SCICN faculty review the submissions and select the winning paper, which is awarded a $1000 prize.